 Do you know what your carbs-per-day limit is?
 You should.
 Most low-carb diets recommend no more than 50 to 150 grams of carbs per day.

 But that number is pretty much meaningless if you’re not reading food labels and keeping track of what you eat.
 Keep a written log, or use a mobile app like MyFitness Pal to keep track of your carbs throughout the day.
 That way, when you do end up at a party, you’ll know if you’ve got the carb-count left to have a slice of cake, or go for an extra serving of pulled pork instead.

 2. Tell your family and friends

-If no one knows following a low-carb diet is important to you, you can’t expect to find low-carb options when you show up to a party or meet at a restaurant.
+If no one knows following a low-carb diet during the holiday is important to you, you can’t expect to find low-carb options when you show up to a Thanksgiving or Christmas party or meet at a restaurant.
 Tell your family about your plans to stick to a low-carb diet, and ask your friends to help you.
 Most will be mindful of your dietary needs, and help you stick to your goal.

 3. Bring a low-carb side to the party